Haukecodes/pdsnd_github/README.md

 US Bikeshare

 ### Description
-Analyzing US Bikeshare data with Python to produce an interface that delivers some interesting stat about the data.
+Analyzing US Bikeshare data with Python to produce an interface that delivers some interesting stats about the data.

 ### Files used
 goog-1